 When students have reasonable goals, they will feel energetic and motivated to achieve them.
 They don’t just attend classes because they have to.
-No, they go to their class with the motivation to learn something new, which will help them to achieve their academic goals.
+They go to their class with the motivation to learn something new, which will help them to achieve their academic goals.

 4. Progress Meters

 Goals are progress meters.
 With preset goals, teachers and students measure their performance and ensure they are on the right track to achieve their goals.
-However, if results are not as per expectations, students/teachers can alter strategies to accomplish them.
+However, if results are unexpected, students/teachers can alter strategies to accomplish them.

 Students should set educational goals to expand their knowledge base and excel academically.
 With goals, students get motivation and drive to attain challenging academic goals.
 Here are some educational goal examples for students: